alikins/Alikins-rack-plugins/README.md

 After a input event, the Idle Gate Output will remain on until an input event is seen at Input Source.
-When there is an input event, the Idle Gate Output is turned off until the expiration of the 'Time before idle' or the next 'Reset idle'.
+When there is an input event, the Idle Gate Output is turned off until the expiration of the "Time before idle" or the next "Reset idle".

 ##### Reset timer

-If there is a 'Reset timer' source, when it gets an event, the timeout period is reset.
-But unlike an "Input event", a 'Reset timer' event does does not reset the idle status.
+If there is a "Reset timer" source, when it gets an event, the timeout period is reset.
+But unlike an "Input event", a "Reset timer" event does does not reset the idle status.

 After "Reset time" event, the "Idle Gate Output" will remain on until an input event is seen at Input Source.
-When there is an input event, the Idle Gate Output is turned off until the expiration of the 'Time before idle' or the next 'Reset idle'.
+When there is an input event, the Idle Gate Output is turned off until the expiration of the "Time before idle" or the next "Reset idle".

-To use the eventloop/gui main loop analogy, a 'Reset idle' event is equilivent to running an idle handler directly (or running a mainloop iteration with no non-idle events pending).
+To use the eventloop/gui main loop analogy, a "Reset idle" event is equilivent to running an idle handler directly (or running a mainloop iteration with no non-idle events pending).